foss-north/fn-static-generator-mkii/README.md

 # Setup and top-level usage

-In `source` all FOSS-North events have been included as directories with git submodules (or simply with their contents).
+In the `source` directory, all FOSS-North events have been included as directories with git submodules (or simply with their contents).
 Make sure to update `image-conversions.conf` when adding contents here.

 Create a python3 venv using `requirements.txt`.